Thursday, November 22, 2018

-That year at end of the summer, the strike began.
-As the strike continued past Halloween, the family feared there would be no Thanksgiving dinner that year.
+At end of summer, the strike began.
+As it continued past Halloween, everyone feared there would be no Thanksgiving dinner that year.
 No guajolote, no mole de guajolote, no big turkey drumsticks.
 Solomente frijoles y arroz y Kool-aid.

-But cunningly just before the holiday, my abuela took the bus and went "to town," by herself.
+But just before the holiday, abuela took the bus and went "to town," by herself.
 She was emboldened to solve the problem of the Thanksgiving dinner for her 12 children.
 Usually, she never left Esmelda.
 Instead, everyone came to Esmelda to see her.
-After she left for town, my mother and her siblings wondered what my abuela was up to doing.
+This left my mother the eldest, and her siblings wondering what the woman was doing.

 Later that afternoon, abuela pulled up in a taxi with ...a live turkey!
-Apparently, she crossed the bridge to Cd.
-Juárez for the fowl and rode back across the bridge to El Paso.
-Then, she rode back to La Esmelda in the taxi.
-We don’t know how she did it, but she came back home with the turnkey...in a taxi.
+Apparently, she crossed the bridge into Cd.
+Juárez for the fowl and rode back across the bridge to El Paso, and then La Esmelda in the taxi.
+We don’t know how she did it, but she came back home with the turkey...in a taxi.

-All that remained was to do the deed —chop the head off the fowl.
-And so abuelo did, but my mom had to hold the large bird as abuelo swung the ace.
+All that remained was to do the deed — chop the head off the fowl, which abuelo did.
+But, my mom had to hold the large bird down as abuelo swung the axe.
 His aim was true, but the turkey was not yet willing to call it a day.
 He ran around the yard chasing my screaming mother.
 There began the germ of her story to me — that some headless bird had chased my mother around their dusty yard.

-In the end, my abuela and tias made tortillas, frijoles, and rice, stuffing, mole, ice tea with limes, and turkey.
+In the end, abuela and her three daughters made tortillas, frijoles, and rice, stuffing, mole, ice tea with limes.
 Everyone enjoyed el cocono (guajolote) that year.
 Soon afterwards and before Christmas, the strike ended.

 Glad to hear of its return, and reminds me of #MilagroBeanFieldWar with its disembodied apendage, #elbrazoOnofre like a milagro charm d...